Toronto streetcar system: Carhouses

+Service issues

+Public transit advocacy groups like TTCriders and CodeRedTO push the TTC to improve various aspects of operations.
+One top issue is streetcar (and bus) bunching – where, due to various delays, later cars catch up to earlier ones and several streetcars then travel in a pack.
+In some cases, the TTC may then try to balance a streetcar service gap with a short turn, turning one around early; passengers travelling to subsequent stops then have to change to another streetcar in the bunch.
+In July 2025, the Toronto Environmental Alliance and Environmental Defence Canada joined TTCriders in a call for more dedicated transit lanes.

 Winter operational issues

 Extreme cold weather

 The fleet of CLRV and ALRV streetcars experienced several operational issues during extreme cold temperatures during late 2013 and early 2014, late 2014 and early 2015, late 2017 and early 2018, and late 2018 and early 2019, as doors and brakes failed as moisture in the pneumatic lines froze.
 Moisture also caused track sanders to fail.
 Buses were used to replace streetcars unfit for service, some of which had failed while in service.
 The new Flexity Outlook streetcars were unaffected by the weather, as they use electronic braking and door operations.
 During an extreme cold snap between January 20 and 22, 2019, none of the CLRV/ALRV streetcars were in service due to the high risk of breakdowns in the cold weather.
 Instead, Flexity streetcars, along with buses, were used to provide service.
 The remaining ALRVs stayed out of service for the rest of that winter season.

-By 2020, the CLRV/ALRV vehicles had been entirely replaced by new Flexity Outlook streetcars, mitigating these operational issues from occurring in the foreseeable future.
+By 2020, the CLRV/ALRV vehicles had been entirely replaced by new Flexity streetcars, mitigating these operational issues from occurring in the foreseeable future.